velartrill/velartrill.github.io/orig/conspirators.md

 # Old Friends
 - rei needs to recruit Daisy, who's popped up on the grid in town
 - insert at beginning: Lena taking rei through new equipment

+Always nerve-wracking meeting an operator you haven't touched base with in years.
+You never know what's changed in their life, who they're working for, what their new priorities might be.
+There's a nonzero chance someone you once counted as a friend will shoot you on sight.

+...

 The first thing I see when the door cracks open is the barrel of a gun.